Consumer Safeguards Review

 We are now engaging with industry, consumer groups and regulators to progress the recommendations.

 Consultation on Part B of the Review was undertaken from 15 November 2018 to 18 January 2019.
 The Government sought submissions and consulted with industry, consumers and key stakeholders on existing reliability measures and how they can be improved to deliver improved outcomes to consumers.

 The Government has released a consultation paper on Part C of the Review—Choice and fairness in the retail relationship—for public consultation.
-The consultation is open until 5.00pm AEST on Monday 24 August 2020.
+The consultation is open until 5.00pm AEST on Thursday 24 September 2020 (an extension of four weeks on the previous closing date of Monday 24 August 2020).